 I have the privilege of knowing an amazing young woman in the Philippines.
 She’s a single mum who gets up at 2am to go to a market, buy food items, return home to cook them then back to the street to sell them to passers-by.
-She also works in a school to earn enough money to support her own mum and her 3 children.
-She lives in a hostel and shares a room and facilities with numerous other residents in order to be where the work is so that she can pay her bills and send money home.
+She also works in a construction job to earn enough money to support her mum and her 3 children.
+She lives in a 'slum' and shares a room and facilities with numerous other residents in order to be where the work is so that she can pay her bills and send money home.

 Yet how easy it is to mistake our wealth, our technology, our education, our comfortable lives for what it means to be human and to succeed.
 I can hear disturbing echoes from the New Testament – if we have all these things and yet lack love, we are nothing.
 This woman, this beautiful daughter of God, demonstrates the kind of character, the kind of love, that I only hope and dream of.
 At 2am, she will be back on the streets again, tired but uncomplaining.
 God – help me be like her.